ipfs/go-ds-flatfs/README.md

 ## Install

-`go-ds-flatfs` can be used like any Go module:
+`sia-ds` can be used like any Go module:

 ```
-import "github.com/ipfs/go-ds-flatfs"
+import "github.com/IPFSR/sia-ds"
 ```

 ## Usage

-Check the [GoDoc module documentation](https://godoc.org/github.com/ipfs/go-ds-flatfs) for an overview of this module's functionality.
+You can run the Sia backed IPFS node by either downloading the customised go-IPFS implementation from here(insert link) or you can use this plugin with a vanilla Kubo by replacing the `github.com/ipfs/go-ds-flatfs` with `github.com/IPFS/sia-ds` in file
+`plugin/plugins/flatfs/flatfs.go`

+Please make sure to setup your renterd() first.
+Once it is running, export the following variables to a terminal and initiate a new IPFS node.
+`IPFS_SIA_RENTERD_PASSWORD`
+`IPFS_SIA_RENTERD_WORKER_ADDRESS`
+`IPFS_SIA_RENTERD_BUCKET(optional: default=IPFS)`

 ### Restrictions